piiamt/Notes/chapter_2.md

 a=(b+c)
-Going to add b and c then store it in a g=(h/i)
+Going to add b and c then store it in a

+g=(h/i)

 (r+s)=(t*u)
 will not work because it will try to store an integer into an integer

+!=
+The exclamation point stands for not (not equal)